NauticalMile64/SVPGen_and_Rad/README.md

 # SVPGen_and_Rad

-This repository contains the codes I used to generate the results for my Master's thesis available [here][1], and a similar journal publication available [here][2].
+This repository contains the codes I used to generate the results for my Master's thesis available [here][1], and a similar journal publication (Ref. \[1]).
 They produce geometries such as the one seen below:

 ![Sample Porous Block](test/porous_block.png?raw=true "Sample Porous Block")